Robert-Nickel/bdd.guru/00_Nickel_BDD.md

           And one player is in the round
           Then the player will win the pot

 These two formalized examples are structurally similar to the examples that are defined above.
 One or multiple rules belong to one feature (which maps to a story in Scrum terminology), and one or multiple scenarios are subordinated to a rule.
 The scenarios have a context that start with "Given", an action that start with "When" and a outcome, that starts with "Then".
 The Gherkin language exists for different natural languages (english, german, ...), and it is by design that the used keyword-structure is close to that of a natural language.
-The reason for that is the Gherkin language being the clue to a specification level that is both, executable as behavioral specification (using a BDD Tool like Cucumber) and at the same time readable and writable for non-technically focussed business people.
+The reason for that is the Gherkin language being the clue to a specification level that is both, executable as behavioral specification (using a BDD Tool like Cucumber) and at the same time readable for non-technically focussed business people.

 Conclusively, a scenario is an example that is formalized by a business readable DSL like the Gherkin language.
 The working software is the formalization of the business rules, written in a (usually high-level) programming language like Scala, Java, C# etc. And just like the examples illustrate the business rules, scenarios illustrate the software itself.
 Before getting closer into the tips, tricks, tools, do and don'ts, I want to conclude this very key principle of BDD.